psarin/cfml-notion-sdk/README.md

 }
 </pre>

+#### Endpoint parameters (e.g., filters, pagination)
-Endpoint parameters are grouped into a single object.
-You don't need to remember which parameters go in the path, query, or body.
+Endpoint parameters for requests are grouped into a single object.
+You don't need to remember which parameters go in the path, query, or body as the library will take care of this for you.

 ```js
 const myPage = notion.databases.query({